-The Internal 32-KHz Low-speed Oscillator remains running.
-Prior to entering suspend mode, firmware can optionally configure the 32-KHz Low-speed Oscillator to operate in a low-power mode to help reduce the overall power consumption (using Bit 7, Table 36).
-This will help save approximately 5 μA ; however, the trade off is that the 32-KHz Low-speed Oscillator will be less accurate.
+The internal 32 kHz low speed oscillator remains running.
+Prior to entering suspend mode, firmware can optionally configure the 32 kHz Low speed Oscillator to operate in a low power mode to help reduce the overall power consumption (using Bit 7, Table 33 on page 27).
+This helps save approximately 5 μA ; however, the trade off is that the 32 kHz Low speed Oscillator is less accurate.

 All interrupts remain active.
-Only the occurrence of an interrupt will wake the part from sleep.
+Only the occurrence of an interrupt wakes the part from sleep.
 The Stop bit in the System Status and Control Register (CPU_SCR) must be cleared for a part to resume out of sleep.
 The Global Interrupt Enable bit of the CPU Flags Register (CPU_F) does not have any effect.
-Any unmasked interrupt will wake the system up.
+Any unmasked interrupt wakes the system up.
 As a result, any interrupts not intended for waking must be disabled through the Interrupt Mask Registers.

-When the CPU enters sleep mode the CPUCLK Select (Bit 1, Table 37) is forced to the Internal Oscillator.
-The internal oscillator recovery time is three clock cycles of the Internal 32-KHz Low-power Oscillator.
-The Internal 24-MHz Oscillator restarts immediately on exiting Sleep mode.
-If an external clock is used, firmware will need to switch the clock source for the CPU.
+When the CPU exits sleep mode the CPUCLK Select (Bit 1, Table 34 on page 28) is forced to the Internal Oscillator.
+The internal oscillator recovery time is three clock cycles of the Internal 32 kHz Low power Oscillator.
+The Internal 24 MHz Oscillator restarts immediately on exiting Sleep mode.

-On exiting sleep mode, once the clock is stable and the delay time has expired, the instruction immediately following the sleep instruction is executed before the interrupt service routine (if enabled).
+On exiting sleep mode, when the clock is stable and the delay time has expired, the instruction immediately following the sleep instruction is executed before the interrupt service routine (if enabled).

 The Sleep interrupt allows the microcontroller to wake up periodically and poll system components while maintaining very low average power consumption.
-The Sleep interrupt may also be used to provide periodic interrupts during non-sleep modes.
+The Sleep interrupt may also be used to provide periodic interrupts during non sleep modes.